 * Mineral deposits can occur on the outer sides of some of these pots.
 These deposits are generally caused by the salts dissolving from the potting mix and being transported through the clay.
 These deposits can be scrubbed off.

 * Thicker sided pots are best as they will last longer and tend to be less fragile.

-* Before a first time use, it’s a great idea to wet the pot all over.
+* Before first-time use, it’s a great idea to wet the pot all over.
 This will allow it to soak up any moisture before you start planting.
-Otherwise a thirsty pot may well take too much water out of your brand new potting mix.
+Otherwise, a thirsty pot may well take too much water out of your brand new potting mix.

 * Freezing winters.
 Terracotta pots that are left outside in a freezing winter may well split and crack.
 This is due to the freezing of the potting mix and then the subsequent expansion when the warmer weather arrives.

 Terracotta pots may require a little more care, but the rewards will be fantastic.
-Despite the many other selection of planters available on the market, terracotta still remains the pot material most in demand.
+Despite the many other selections of planters available on the market, terracotta still remains the potting material most in demand.
 Transform your yard today.
 Click here for an excellent selection of terracotta planters at competitive prices.